 Guk-Ganjang (Joseon-Ganjang/국간장) is a Korean soup soy sauce generally made as a byproduct of doenjang (fermented soybean paste).
 It is made from soybeans, water, and salt.
-It is lighter and has more salt compared to regular soy sauce.
-This light color won’t change the color of the broth.
-It can be found in the condiment section of Asian food markets featuring Korean products.
+This sauce has more salt and the light color won’t change the color of the broth.
+It can be found in the condiment section of markets featuring Korean products.

 Tteokguk (Korean Rice Cake Soup)